Abdullah Yusuf Azzam: Legacy

 Azzam had considerable impact.
 Fatwas going back to the Crusades had urged Muslims to defend one another against an invasion, but his contention that "such defense was a global obligation," that "Muslims everywhere were personally bound to take up arms" against invasions such as the Soviet's, was "all but unprecedented".

 Azzam is thought to have had influence on jihadists such as al-Qaeda with the third stage of his "four-stage process of jihad".
 This third stage was "ribat," defined as "placing oneself at the frontlines where Islam was under siege".
 This idea is thought to reinforce militants' "perception of a civilizational war between Islam and the West".
+While the organization of al-Qaeda was founded by Osama bin Laden, it is believed that Abdullah Azzam started the idea of creating a "base" organization for jihad to spread around the world.
 His son Huthaifa Azzam, who assumes his father's legacy, on the other hand, says that al-Qaeda's methods of targeting civilians in the West or elsewhere would have been rebuked by Azzam, as would have been the use of kidnappings and beheadings.

-The internationally recognized terrorist group Abdullah Azzam Brigades (a Lebanese branch of al Qaeda) is named after Azzam.
+The internationally recognized terrorist group Abdullah Azzam Brigades (a Lebanese branch of al-Qaeda) is named after Azzam.

-Written works
+Published works

-Having "published over 100 books, articles and recorded conferences", some of his works include:
+Having "published over 100 books, articles and recorded conferences", some of his books include: